DaveSkender/Stock.Indicators/docs/_indicators/Stoch.md

 | `Signal` or `D` | double | %D Simple moving average of Oscillator
 | `PercentJ` or `J` | double | %J is the weighted divergence of %K and %D: `%J=kFactor×%K-dFactor×%D`

 Note: aliases of `K`, `D`, and `J` are also provided.
-They can be used interchangably with the standard outputs.
+They can be used interchangeably with the standard outputs.

 ### Utilities